 No engorgement when milk comes in?

 There can be several reasons for milk not coming in after delivery in addition to removal of glandular tissue by breast surgery.
 See No Breast Milk After Delivery and contact an IBCLC lactation consultant for help and support.

 If you do not have any sensitivity in your nipples it can be harder to initiate the let down, but there are ways to condition this response to other triggers, see Let-Down Reflex: Too Slow? by Kelly Bonyata.

 Nipples painful, sore, or white

-Mothers who have had nipple or breast surgery are more at risk of nipple vasospasm (sudden constriction of blood vessels in the nipple with pain).
+Mothers who have had nipple or breast surgery are more at risk of nipple vasospasm (sudden narrowing or constriction of blood vessels in the nipple accompanied by pain).
 This is perhaps due to trauma to the blood supply and nerves (bfar.org, 2017).
 As nipple vasospasm can have other causes such as poor attachment, positioning, certain drugs—including caffeine and nicotine—or Raynaud’s Phenomenon, it is important to rule out all causes.
 See Nipple Vasospasm and Breastfeeding for more information on treatments and prevention and check wth your breastfeeding helper.

 Pain in the breasts

 Adhesions in the breast (scars) may be a cause of pain and may inhibit the let-down.
 There are other causes of pain to rule out however.
 Thrush or bacterial infections, mammary constriction syndrome and poor latch can all create deep breast pain.

 When an adhesion is suspected, the first remedy is to try to move the layers of tissue by frequent, gentle massage, which will break the adhesions if they are not too dense.
 In the case of nipple adhesions, the nipples can be gently pulled outward.
 With time and active use of the breast, the adhesions will usually diminish in severity.